 Take a Holiday in England and Visit the Birth Place of Legends.

 England is the birth place of Legends.
-With its rich history and stories, knights in shining armour, and so many colourful characters, there is always something to see and do if you take a holiday in England this year.
+With its rich history and stories, knights in shining armor, and so many colorful characters, there is always something to see and do if you take a holiday in England this year.
 There are some wonderful places to visit.
 Whether you prefer the sea, with its great beaches and surfing, or choose to head for the Capitol London, you won't be disappointed.

 From Cornwall to the North East, there is so much to see and do.
 As a tourist destination, Cornwall has some wonderful beaches, fantastic waves for surfing and every sort of sea sport that you want to try out.
 The mighty cliffs soar over the ocean and the view looking down on the crashing waves is awesome.
 Your imagination will go wild, as you spy a cubbyhole cave, knowing that pirates and brigands stored their booty there, hiding from the local towns folk.
 And if you see a light upon the cliff top, you might be forgiven for thinking that it is the ghost of a pirate, swinging his lamp, trying to call the ships onto the rocks to steal their cargo.